gabrielpgava/audivo-media-downloader/README.md

 # audivo-media-downloader
 A simple software to download media.

-**Note:** This project is still under development.
-Download functionality is not available yet.
+**Note:** This project is currently under development.
+The download functionality is not yet fully operational.

+**Note:** The project requires `gamdl` and `yt-dlp` to be installed on your computer and working in the terminal.
+They are not yet included in the source.

 # Prerequisites